galihlasahido/jhipster-registry/README.md

 docker-compose -f src/main/docker/vault.yml up -d
 ```

 - The default configured root token is `jhipster-registry`.
-We shall use the default secrets engine backend mounted on the `secrets` path.
+We shall use the default secrets engine backend mounted on the `secret` path.
 Configure secrets using either of `ui`, `cli` or `http`.
 - Create a new secret sub-path `jhipster-registry/dev` and add the following secret in JSON format.
 Here `jhipster-registry` refers to the application name and `dev` refers to the development profile.
 Do follow the same convention to configure secrets of other applications.

 ```json